paper-plane-developers/tdlib-rs/README.md

-# tdgrand
+# TDGrand

-A WIP client for the Telegram Database library.
-It includes a generator to automatically generate the types and functions from the TDlib itself.
+A Rust wrapper around the Telegram Database Json library.
+It includes a generator to automatically generate the types and functions from the TDLib's [Type Language](https://core.telegram.org/mtproto/TL) file.

+It's mainly created for using it in the [Telegrand](https://github.com/melix99/telegrand) client, but it should work also for any other Rust project.

 ## Credits